TincanPipPip/fred/wp-content/plugins/user-role-editor/readme.txt

 == Changelog =

+= [4.64.2] 19.02.2024 =
+* Update: Marked as compatible with WordPress 6.4.3
+* Update: URE_Advertisement: rand() is replaced with wp_rand().
+* Update: URE_Ajax_Proccessor: json_encode() is replaced with wp_json_encode().
+* Update: User_Role_Editor::load_translation(): load_plugin_textdomain() is called with the 2nd parameter value false, instead of deprecated ''.
+* Update: URE_Lib::is_right_admin_path(): parse_url() is replaced with wp_parse_url().
+* Update: URE_Lib::user_is_admin() does not call WP_User::has_cap() to enhance performance.
+* Update: Plugin version was added to CSS loaded to the "Users", "Users->User Role Editor", "Settings->User Role Editor" pages.
+* Update: All JavaScript files are loaded in footer now.
+* Fix: "Users->Add New Users".
+Unneeded extra '<table></table>' HTML tags was removed (thanks to Alejandro A. for this bug report).

-= [4.63.3] 12.03.2023 =
+= [4.64.1] 24.10.2023 =
+* Update: Marked as compatible with WordPress 6.4
+* Fix: Notice shown by PHP 8.3 is removed: PHP Deprecated: Creation of dynamic property URE_Editor::$hide_pro_banner is deprecated in /wp-content/plugins/user-role-editor/includes/classes/editor.php on line 166
-* Fix: PHP version 8.2 showed warning: Creation of dynamic property User_Role_Editor::$settings_page_hook is deprecated : wp-content/plugins/user-role-editor/includes/classes/user-role-editor.php:603
+* Fix: Notice shown by PHP 8.3 is removed: PHP Deprecated: Creation of dynamic property URE_Role_View::$caps_to_remove is deprecated in /wp-content/plugins/user-role-editor/includes/classes/role-view.php on line 23
-* Fix: PHP Fatal error:  Uncaught TypeError: in_array(): Argument #2 ($haystack) must be of type array, int given in wp-content/plugins/user-role-editor/includes/classes/view.php:81
-* Fix: PHP Parse error: syntax error, unexpected ‘:’, expecting ‘;’ or ‘{‘: wp-content/plugins/user-role-editor/includes/classes/base-lib.php on line 119, type declarations were removed for compatibility with older PHP versions.
+* Fix: Notice shown by PHP 8.3 is removed: PHP Deprecated: Function utf8_decode() is deprecated in /wp-content/plugins/user-role-editor-pro/includes/classes/editor.php on line 984

 File changelog.txt contains the full list of changes.